What is an email MCP?

 What to look for in an email MCP

-Full product surface, not just send.
-A send-only MCP is fine for transactional.
-For marketing, the agent also needs to compose campaigns, build flows, manage audiences, segment, and review deliverability.
+Workflow surface, not one-shot send.
+For marketing and lifecycle work, the agent needs to compose campaigns, build flows, manage audiences, segment, send tests, and review deliverability.
+App-triggered transactional sends belong in the REST API or SDK.

 OAuth auth.
 Shell history should never hold API keys.
 Remote HTTP MCP with OAuth (Claude, Cursor, Codex, Gemini, ChatGPT Dev Mode) is the current standard.